Solar Power Set To Shine In Bavet

 There are about 14,000 villages in Cambodia and now EDC had made electricity available to about 11,000 of them, while the government plans to expand the electricity grid to be accessible throughout the country by 2020, according to Jona.

 The Asian Development Bank (ADB) financially backed Singapore’s Sunseap Group’s project to build the solar power project under a long-term agreement with the state-run energy utility EDC.
 The ADB’s private sector operations department provided Sunseap Asset (Cambodia) with a debt financing package of $9.2 million.
+The package includes co-financing from a private sector financial institution and a concessional loan from the Canadian Climate Fund for the Private Sector in Asia.

+As part of the project, Sunseap entered into a 20-year solar power purchase agreement with the EDC.
 “The solar farm is expected to begin operations in August.
 Once completed, it will have an installed capacity of 10 megawatts and be able to meet roughly a quarter of Bavet city’s local energy demand, half of which is now being met through power imports from Vietnam,” said an ADB report released in April.

 “The project will also help reduce greenhouse gas emissions by 5,500 tonnes of carbon dioxide equivalent annually.
 In addition to providing a more reliable power supply in rural areas, the project is expected to generate a range of new skilled and unskilled jobs for the local community,” it added.